 from training.npr.org: https://training.npr.org/sources/christelle-khalaf/

 Khalaf conducts research on energy management across state government, industry and other groups.
-Previously, she was an economist with Ohio University’s Voinovich School of Leadership and Public Affairs, where she served as a task lead on multiple U.S. Economic Development Administration projects, including analyzing the impacts of solar energy deployment in Appalachian Ohio.
+She was previously the associate director of the University of Wyoming’s Center for Business and Economic Analysis.
+She was also an economist with Ohio University’s Voinovich School of Leadership and Public Affairs, where she served as a task lead on multiple U.S. Economic Development Administration projects, including analyzing the impacts of solar energy deployment in Appalachian Ohio.
 She is a task lead with a U.S. Department of Energy project, examining mineral reserves in the Wyoming Greater Green River Basin.
 She also served as a member of the Ohio Economic Roundtable convened by Ohio Governor Mike DeWine to discuss the COVID-19 pandemic’s effects on the state’s economic outlook.
 She is a member of the advisory panel on the Anchor Economy Initiative at the Federal Reserve Bank of Philadelphia.

-Expertise: Applied economics, economic development, energy transition, labor economics, regional economics
+Expertise: Applied microeconomics, economic development, energy transitions, government finance, labor economics, regional economics

 Heard on NPR: All Things Considered: “Infrastructure bill expected to bring lower prices, more jobs”